What is the National Water Vole Monitoring Programme ?

 What is the National Water Vole Monitoring Programme (NWVMP)?

-To take part you will need to survey one 500m length of riverbank at an allocated site once a year, during May.
+To take part you will need to survey one 500m length of riverbank at an allocated site once a year, usually between 15th April and 15th June.
+Due to rain and high water levels, we are extending the survey period for 2021 to 15th July.
 You will record all water vole field signs that you see, along with any otter and mink field signs to gain an insight into the distribution of these two species.
 Full guidance will be given.

 If you already record water voles you can add your site and data to the survey.